Working with Resource Files

 In This Section

-Describes resource files and how they are used in Win32-based applications.
-Also provides links to topics that describe how to use resource files.
+Describes resource files and how they're used in Windows desktop applications.
+Also provides links to articles that describe how to use resource files.

 Describes symbols and provides information on using the Resource Symbols dialog box to manage symbols in your projects.

-Describes the resource editors provided in Visual Studio, the types of resources you can modify with each editor, and provides links to detailed information on using each editor.
+Describes the resource editors provided in Visual Studio and the types of resources you can modify with each editor.
+Also provides links to detailed information on using each editor.